Roberta Wilson: New York 1924–1927

 Her return to acting using her new cognomen was the Paramount release of Sinners in Heaven starring Bebe Daniels.
-The film was released in September 1924 and told the story of a man and woman's romance while cast away on a desert island.
+The film was released in September 1924 and told the story of a man and a woman's romance while cast away on a desert island.
 Her next film was another Bebe Daniels vehicle Dangerous Money released in October 1924.

 Starting in 1925, she acted in the January release of Miss Bluebeard.
 This film was a comedy starring Bebe Daniels.
 The movie was filmed in Astoria, New York for Paramount Pictures.
 After a long pause, she acted in a Paramount comedy Lovers in Quarantine.
 The film was released in October and featured Bebe Daniels.
 Her last project for 1925 was a feature-length drama, The New Commandment released in November for another New York-based production company, First National Pictures.
 The film featured Blanche Sweet and Ben Lyon.

 In January 1926, First National Pictures released Bluebeard's Seven Wives.
-The comedy project featured Ben Lyon, Blanche Sweet and Diana's sister, Lois Wilson.
+The comedy project featured Ben Lyon, Blanche Sweet, and Diana's sister, Lois Wilson.
 Diana Kane's name is displayed on the lobby poster.
 Next was First National Pictures 's massive production of The Brown Derby, released in July 1926.

 Diana Kane's last onscreen credited film was The Perfect Sap released in January 1927 and filmed at the Biograph Studios in The Bronx, New York City.
-This would become her farewell performance from filming making.
+This would be her farewell performance from making movies.
 She would marry for the second time in November 1927.
 All of Roberta Wilson's films made during this second stint are lost except, Miss Bluebeard Lovers in Quarantine and The Brown Derby.

 Fitzmaurice marriage 1927–1940

 George Fitzmaurice was a film director born in Paris, France, on February 13, 1885.
 He studied fine arts before moving to America.
-His background allowed him to work as a set designer for stage productions, eventually designing sets for motion pictures.
+His background enabled him to work as a set designer for stage productions, eventually moving into picture design.
 In 1914, he made his first motion picture.
 His shows would become admired for their innovations and extravagant sets.
 He had a string of successful pictures, which made him wealthy.

 His first marriage was to his chief scenario writer, Ouida Bergere, in September 1919.
 They divorced in 1924.
 After his divorce, Fitzmaurice became engaged to Florence Vidor, but she broke the engagement.
 Now a bon vivant, George Fitzmaurice was sitting in his new home when Diana Kane stopped in to ask for a part in a movie.
 The media claimed it was love at first sight for both.

-As mentioned previously, after Roberta's marriage failed, she moved to New York and settled in with Bebe Daniels In 1923, she changed her name to Diana Kane.
+As mentioned previously, after Roberta's marriage failed, she moved to New York and settled in with Bebe Daniels.
+In 1923, she changed her name to Diana Kane.
 While living in New York, she became involved with Fitzmaurice.